HackerUSA-CE/aisd-wde-8-putting-it-all-together/README.md

 **Explanation:**

-- We are adding a full-width footer to the webpage, ensuring it's centered at the bottom with consistent styling using Bootstrap.
+- You are adding a full-width footer to the webpage, ensuring it's centered at the bottom with consistent styling using Bootstrap.

 # Conclusion 📄